mikeperry-tor/acwiki/Survival-Guides/Rdsys-Survival-Guide.md

 7. Exit the `rdsys` user space and change to the `lox` user by running `sudo -u lox -i`.
 8. Restart the service process via systemd: `systemctl --user restart rdsys-lox`.
 9. Check to make sure the service is running: `systemctl --user status rdsys-lox`

+## issues

+### email silence

+Gettor and email used to sometimes hung and stop processing emails (https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/issues/129).
+Hopefully this is already solved, but if not we need to investigate.

+We have an alert for this issue for gettor, but none for the email distributor.

+Restarting the gettor/email distributor usually solves the problem.
+The logs in the journald of rdsys-frontend-01.torproject.org users gettor or bridges-email might help to discover what is going wrong.

+### too few new telegram bridges

+The telegram new pool is composed by dynamic bridges, if there are very few bridges it means that there is a problem with the dynamic bridges system.

+We should check the journald logs of the rdsys-telegram service in the rdsys user of polyanthum.torproject.org.
+And contact @irl to see if the problem is in their side.

+### Number of bridges is not changing in rdsys

+In this case there is an issue on the communication between rdsys and bridgestrap (https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/issues/249).

+Restarting rdsys has solved the problem in the past.

+### Ignoring bridges by functionality

+If more than half of the bridges are either untested or dysfunctional rdsys will ignore bridgestrap results and distribute bridges independently of their functionality.
+This happens on each rdsys or bridgestrap restart for a "short" period of time (sometimes a couple of hours).
+But if it lasts longer there is an issue in bridgestrap that should be investigated.

+In the [rdsys dashboard of grafana](https://grafana2.torproject.org/d/4BZEEqN4z/rdsys) is easy to see if this problem is still happening.
+There is a "Tested (bridgestrap)" panel that shows how many bridges there are per functionality status.